scikit-image/scikit-image/doc/source/user_guide/numpy_images.rst

     Speedup: 8.6x

+Consider data locality before iterating over a dimension as the larger the dimension the more dramatic the speedup.

-When the dimension you are iterating over is even larger, the speedup is even more dramatic.
-It is worth thinking about this *data locality* when writing algorithms.
-In particular, know that scikit-image uses C-contiguous arrays unless otherwise specified, so one should iterate along the last/rightmost dimension in the innermost loop of the computation.
+Scikit-image uses c-contigous arrays as default, ideally iteration should occur along the last/rightmost dimension in the innermost loop of the computation.

 A note on time
 --------------